 Moments in Time: Dingle, Ireland

-As many of us celebrated St. Patrick’s Day this week, we find ourselves on the Dingle Peninsula in the southwest part of Ireland.
+As many of us celebrated St. Patrick’s Day this week, we are on the Dingle Peninsula in southwest Ireland.

-The town of Dingle is the largest town on the peninsula located in County Kerry.
+Dingle is the largest town on the peninsula in County Kerry.

-Nestled in the rock just off the road sits a statue of the Cross.
+A statue of the Cross is nestled in the rock just off the road.
 The scene from the crucifixion sits facing the United States off into the horizon, almost like sending continuous prayers to millions of family members who had immigrated from Ireland to the States.

-My grandparents’ family being some of them.
-Three out of four of my grandparents’ families had immigrated to the United States from Ireland.
-My father’s mother from County Cork, my grandmother from my mother’s side from County Clare, and my grandfather from my mother’s side, from County Kerry, specifically from the Dingle Penninsula.
+My grandparents’ family is one of them.
+Three out of four of my grandparents’ families immigrated to the United States from Ireland: my father’s mother from County Cork, my grandmother from my mother’s side from County Clare, and my grandfather from my mother’s side, from County Kerry, specifically from the Dingle Penninsula.

-Moving along now on Slea Head Drive to the peninsula’s northern side, my family and I stopped to look at the Three Sisters off in the horizon.
+Moving along Slea Head Drive to the peninsula’s northern side, my family and I stopped to look at the Three Sisters off the horizon.
 The three sisters are three mountain peaks at the northwestern end of the Dingle Peninsula.

-As we got out of the car, my two boys made a beeline down the trail to the cliff’s edge.
+As we exited the car, my two boys made a beeline down the trail to the cliff’s edge.
 As my wife stayed back, I made my way down after them.
 Quite quickly, you might imagine, not knowing how close they could get to the cliffs.

-Reaching them and now standing alongside my two boys, I couldn’t help but be taken in by the natural beauty that was before us.
+Reaching them and now standing alongside my two boys, I couldn’t help but be taken in by the natural beauty before us.

 That said, something else was going on.
-There was a calmness.
-A peacefulness that only comes when you feel like you are “home.”
-The feeling of walking into your house after being away for a long day or an extended vacation.
-The feeling of sitting in your favorite chair or laying down finally in your bed after a long day.
-There is something indescribable about that feeling, a feeling we all have certainly felt before.
+There was a calmness, a peacefulness that only comes when you feel like you are “home.”
+It was like walking into your house after being away for a long day or an extended vacation, the feeling of sitting in your favorite chair, or finally laying down in your bed after a long day.
+There is something indescribable about that feeling we have certainly felt before.

-Having had the chance to live all over the U.S. and almost five years in Switzerland, I had an undeniable feeling standing on the edge of that cliff…a feeling as if I was finally home.
+After living all over the U.S. and spending almost five years in Switzerland, I felt at home standing on the edge of that cliff.

-These moments in our lives are powerful because they seem to answer questions that we might ask about ourselves throughout our lives.
+These moments are powerful because they answer questions we might ask about ourselves throughout our lives.

 So often, we attempt to answer this question with things that fade away.
-Things like our professions, titles, looks, appearances, possessions, houses, cars, etc., or maybe we attempt to answer this crucial question with our achievements or, worse, or failures.
-How destructive can be the times when we define ourselves by our mistakes, failures, or sins.
+Things like our professions, titles, looks, appearances, possessions, houses, cars, etc., or we may attempt to answer this crucial question with our achievements or, worse, our failures.
+How destructive can the times be when we define ourselves by our mistakes, failures, or sins?

-That said, certain moments answer that fundamental probing question truthfully.
-We feel it.
-We know it instinctively—they respond with things that never pass away.
+That said, certain moments truthfully answer that fundamental probing question.
+We feel it and know it instinctively—they respond with things that never pass away.

 My grandfather from Dingle would have been 102 this week, March 16th, a day before St. Patrick’s Day.
 To say it has been a week-long celebration is an understatement.
-(Although I am still working on my kilt, of course with County Kerry tartan.)
+(Of course, I am still working on my kilt with County Kerry tartan.)

-This week in some part, was and is a celebration of Who I am and a remembrance of this moment two years ago, standing on the cliffs in Ireland.
+This week was and is, somehow, a celebration of Who I am and a remembrance of this moment two years ago, standing on the cliffs in Ireland.

 Even though my grandfather had physically passed away years ago, he was present on that afternoon.
-Present in me, present in his great-grandchildren running through the grass-filled hills of his home, present in his beloved Dingle.
+Present in me, in his great-grandchildren running through the grass-filled hills of his home, and in his beloved Dingle.

-With a wee bit of Irish Whisky, Slainte, and wishing all of you continued blessings on this beautiful journey of life, leaving you now with an Irish Blessing.
+With a wee bit of Irish Whisky, Slainte, I wish you continued blessings on this beautiful life journey, leaving you with an Irish Blessing.

 May the road rise up to meet you.